 Our selection of exhibitions in Paris for Winter and Spring 2023

 The reputation of the Parisian cultural offer is well established!
 That’s why many exhibitions, sometimes from all over the world, take their place in the largest museums of the capital.
-Discover the selection of our suggestion for this Autumn & Winter 2022, along other unmissable classics, enunciated just below.
-By AL & AP
+Discover the selection of our suggestions for this Winter & Spring 2023, along other unmissable classics, enunciated just below.
+By AL, ST & AP

 - 1925, Quand l’Art déco séduit le monde at Cité de l’Architecture et du Patrimoine until March 6th, 2023